SkylineCommunications/dataminer-docs/connector-help/connector_help/World_Weather_Online_Premium.md

 # World Weather Online Premium

-The **World Weather Online Premium** driver shows an overview of the current and forecast weather based on latitude and longitude.
+The **World Weather Online Premium** connector shows an overview of the current and forecast weather based on latitude and longitude.

 ## About